fabfabBesnard/Parallel-Variant-Calling/README.md

 The two main strengths of this pipeline are:
 - **Automatic parallel analysis of a cohort of samples**: several samples' sequencing data can be provided at once and the pipeline automatically select genomic variations that are specific to each sample of the cohort.
 For example, in a mutagenesis experiment with a starting strain and several derived mutant strains, all inherited mutations from the starting strain will be discarded.
 This parallel analysis and multiple pairwise comparisons significantly **improve the specificity of the mutation search** by reducing false positive rate, while the automation of the workflow makes it easily scalable to large cohorts.
-- **Exhaustive variant calling**: the pipeline automatically combines several variant callers to cover a **large spectrum of possible genomic variations**, from single nucleotide polymorphisms (**SNP**) up to **structural variations** (SV) of several kbps (deletions, insertions, inversions, translocations, copy number variations, etc...).
+- **Exhaustive variant calling**: the pipeline automatically combines several variant callers to cover a **large spectrum of possible genomic variations**, from single nucleotide polymorphisms (**SNP**) up to **structural variations** (SV) of several kbps (deletions, insertions, inversions, translocations, etc...).
 This improves variant calling accuracy and resolution, especially for SV, while again pipeline automation ensure a simple workflow for biologist end users.

 The pipeline is implemented in [Nextflow](https://www.nextflow.io/): it's very easy to install and allows to monitor the completion of all processes of the pipeline, can be deployed in clusters/clouds for parallel computing, it ensures reproducible analysis (simple configuration, supports Docker technology, keeps track of command lines and parameters), promotes efficient re-run and debugs, generates reports.